By Meg Escott

 Try these techniques.
 They work best if they’re attempted in the order below.

 Here’s the three main mistakes that most homeowners make when they’re thinking about what they want in a home.
-Avoid these mistakes by becoming a member and going through the HPH Design Brief Workbook.

 The number and layout of the rooms comes at the end of the home design journey.
 An efficient, elegantly laid out design that’s suited to the needs of your household can only be achieved if you examine how you want to live in your home by using the function (activity based design) technique.